LouieOHagan/CI-Milestone1-Project/README.md

 - ##### Alternative Contact Section
     - In all views there are two rows, both contain text adding that instead of filling out the form, an alternative method of contact would be contacting them on social media.
 Right below this section is the footer which contains links to all of the organisations social media accounts.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### To Do List
 - Make Location/Language buttons work.